-At the time of establishment of a link, the institution that will be linked to is subjected to a due diligence evaluation and the local and international legal framework that such institution is subject to are reviewed; in addition, the changes in the legal framework are also evaluated through annual reviews.
+At the time of establishment of a link, the institution that will be linked to is subjected to a due diligence evaluation and the local and international legal framework that such institution is subject to are reviewed.
+In this scope, changes are monitored closely and, in addition, the changes in the legal framework are also evaluated through annual reviews.

 20.7.
-Before entering into a link with another CCP, a CCP should identify and manage the potential spillover effects from the default of the linked CCP.
+Before entering into a link with another CCP, a CCP should identify and manage the potential spill-over effects from the default of the linked CCP.
 If a link has three or more CCPs, each CCP should identify, assess, and manage the risks of the collective link arrangement.

 Takasbank does not have any link arrangement with any central counterparty institution by the date of the report.